 Charles married Martha Burgess on 30 January 1806 at Herstmonceux.

 - Sarah Crowhurst.
 Born 11 June 1811 at Heathfield.
-Baptised 4 August 1811 at Heathfield Independent Chapel.
+Baptised 4 August 1811 at Heathfield Independent Chapel (see below).

-It is possible that a further daughter, Elinor was born between 1815 and 1820 and that she married John Barton (Appendix E).
+It is likely that a further daughter, Elinor was born between 1815 and 1820 and that she married John Barton (Appendix E).

 In 1841 the family were living at Herstmonceux, 60 year old Charles, his sons John, Jabez and Milton were all agricultural labourers, the youngest being only 14 years old.
 Apart from these, only Jane, aged 8 remained at home.

 In 1851 they were living at North Street, Hellingly.
 Charles, aged 70, is described as an agricultural labourer (pauper).
-Their grandaughter Orpha Crowhurst, aged 11, was living with them.
+Their granddaughter Orpha Crowhurst, aged 11, was living with them.

 In 1861 they were living at Springham Cottage, Hellingley and 80 year old Charles is still described as an agricultural labourer.